 What if we treated addiction like any other medical condition and built addiction treatment into the rest of the health care system, including in emergency rooms?
-As the country deals with an opioid epidemic, PHI's California Bridge program is showing that ER addiction treatment programs are not only possible, but that they work.
+As the country deals with an opioid epidemic, PHI's CA Bridge program is showing that ER addiction treatment programs are not only possible, but that they work.

 When Michael Curci still used opioid painkillers and heroin, he didn’t see himself living beyond his mid-20s.
-“I didn’t even think I was going to make it,” Curci told reporter German Lopez, author of a Vox news article featuring PHI’s California Bridge.
+“I didn’t even think I was going to make it,” Curci told reporter German Lopez, author of a Vox news article featuring PHI’s CA Bridge.
 “Despite an opioid crisis, most ERs don’t offer addiction treatment.
 California is changing that.”

 Curci was a patient at the El Dorado County clinic where he receives treatment for opioid addiction.
 “I didn’t think I was going to have any type of future,” he said.
 Curci is now 28.
 The moment that helped him survive came in October 2017, when he went to an emergency room to seek treatment for addiction.